Sanjita90/Tour-Management-Project/readme.md

     -multer (npm)
         multer is used to save uploaded image to the server

-## First of all, run "mongod dbpath <path to db folder>" to run the database

 ## Then run npm install from the project directory.

 ## The database is located in mongo-cloud so no nedd to worry about running database on localhost

 ## Also, the uploaded image is saved in the uploads folder of the api directory of the backend